 Robert the Doll in Key West — with a ghost tour

 Robert “lives” at the Fort East Martello Museum in Key West, and thanks to this creepy historic doll, the museum makes the list of most haunted places in Florida in many guides.

 There are plenty of reasons to visit this lovely preserved Civil War-era fort in Key West – you can learn about the wrecking industry and cigar making in Key West, or admire art exhibits.
+There’s a beautiful view from the roof deck.
 But the biggest draw is probably Robert the Doll.

 Robert was made by the Steiff Company of Germany around the turn of the century.
 He’s a one-of-a-kind, handmade doll about 40 inches tall.
 He belonged to boy named Robert Eugene Otto, known as Gene, who brought him along everywhere he went.